Meeco/docs/releases/svx-1.2.1.md

 Additional bugs that were fixed:

-* Resolved issue where page_count and records_count don't update when filters are applied in ATOM.
+* Resolved issue where page_count and records_count don't update when filters are applied.
 * Deadlock issue detected and resolved in Vault.
 * Added missing message for empty state screen when Organisations are archived in the Portal.
-* Corrected missing security rights for new Global Administrators in ATOM.
+* Corrected missing security rights for new Global Administrators.
 * Addressed missing documentation for POST /end_users/invitations.
 * Fixed link styling issue in Meeco Signature Generator.
 * Investigated and addressed errors in IDP service.